hyperledger/besu/ROADMAP.md

 # Roadmap
 This document represents the current working roadmap for Pantheon.
 It is a living document, which will evolve and change over time.
 In particular the features in later versions are likely to be refined and change.

 We use the approach of  `#now`, `#next`, `#later` [used by foursquare](https://medium.com/@noah_weiss/now-next-later-roadmaps-without-the-drudgery-1cfe65656645), with a slightly different time horizon.
 Our now scale is about 3 months, next about 6 months, and then later is beyond.

-## Now
+## Now (up to v1.1)
-Our key three areas for now are:
+Our key areas for now are:
+* Privacy
-* Permissioning
+* Smart Contract Based Permissioning
 * First Class Client

-* iBFT 2.0
+### Privacy
+The Enterprise Ethereum `restricted` privacy will be implemented.

-### Permissioning
+### Smart Contract Based Permissioning
-We are implementing the key elements of an Enterprise Ethereum Permissioned network.
-The initial version of this will be based around a JSON RPC API to manage the network.
-This will form the foundation for a smart contract based solution which will be developed in the `next` release (1.1)
+Building on the Permissioning mechanism implemented in v1.0, Pantheon will use a smart contract to share permissioning information across the network.
+This will create a single, decentralized source of truth for node and account permissions.

 ### First Class Client
-There is an ongoing piece of work underway enhancing the core performance of Pantheon, and ensuring that it behaves well as a first class client.
-The key elements of this are implementation of some performance benchmarks, finalising the options for the command line, and implementing an appropriate fast sync mechanism.
+There is ongoing work to enhance Pantheon's performance, to ensure it behaves well as a first class client.

-### iBFT 2.0
-Work is underway designing and implementing a new PBFT consensus mechanism, improving the existing iBFT protocol, addressing some liveness and safety issues in the original protocol.
+The current initiatives include the implementation of performance benchmarks, of a fast sync mechanism, and of support for all major testnets.

 ## Next
 The key areas for next are:
-* Smart contract based permissioning
-* Privacy
+* IBFT 2.x
 * Ethereum 1.x
-* iBFT 2.x
+* State Pruning

-### Smart Contract based Permissioning
-Building on the Permissioning system  implemented in version 1.0 of Pantheon, we will use a smart contract to share this information across the network, giving a consistent set of permissions, and ensuring that all nodes in the network work consistently.

-### Privacy
+### IBFT 2.x

-The Enterprise Ethereum `restricted` privacy will be implemented.
+Continued network and consensus improvements to IBFT 2.0.

 ### Ethereum 1.x
 The 1.x series of EIPs that are currently under early development will be implemented as they are ready.
 In addition, the team will work on helping the specification of the Ethereum roadmap.

+### State Pruning

+State pruning will be implemented.
+State pruning reduces the disk space required for the Pantheon database by discarding outdated world state data.

 ## Future
 In addition to making incremental improvements to the above features, there will be some bigger pieces of work.